ruby-hyperloop/hyperloop-devise-tutorial/README.md

 before_action :authenticate_user!
 ```

-At this stage, we have Hyperloop and Devise installed so now we will think about how to connect them.
+At this stage, we have Hyperloop and Devise installed so now we will discuss how to connect them.

 ## Using Devise with Hyperloop

-To summarize the steps above:
+If you skipped the setup steps above, here is a quick summary of what we have done as you need to ensure that all of these steps have been completed:

 + We have created a new Rails app with a User model
 + Hyperloop is installed and we have a Helloworld component
 + Our Hyperloop transport is configured so data can move from the server to the client
 + We have moved out User model to the `hyperloop/models` folder so that is accessible to both our client and server code
-+ Devise is installed and we have run the generator for Devise to add additional fields to our User model
++ Devise is installed and we have run the generator for Devise
-+ We have protected all our Rail controllers by adding a `before_action` to our ApplicationController
++ Devise is protecting all our Rail controllers by adding a `before_action` to our ApplicationController

 ### Keeping Devise code on the server

 There is one last configuration step we need to perform.
 Devise has added code to our User model which we want on the server but not on the client.
 To achieve this we simply wrap the code in an `unless RUBY_ENGINE == 'opal'` test.

-Add the test to your User model like this:
+Add the test to the `devise` macro in your User model like this:

 ```ruby
 # app/hyperloop/models/user.rb